 Recently the well-respected Guardian newspaper in the UK did an exposé about a lot of these foods and claimed that detoxifying is a myth – that the word should only ever be applied to someone suffering from life-threatening drug addiction.

 And yet, at Mountain Trek, we use the word “detoxify” often – in fact, it defines one of the five paths of the program, which also includes nutrition, fitness, sleep, and stress reduction.
 So what is the difference between the modern-day media’s use of the word “detox” and the way it’s used at Mountain Trek?

 To discover the answer, we spoke with Mountain Trek’s nutritionist Jennifer Keirstead about the differences between detoxifying foods and detoxifying your body.

-1. Thanks so much for speaking with us, Jennifer.
-Our first question is whether there’s such a thing as a food that detoxifies?
+1. Is there such a thing as a food that detoxifies?

 2. We hear a lot about “detoxing teas” and “superfoods” that clean out the body.
 Are there really examples of detoxing foods?

-Fresh foods, with lots of color, are abundant in nutrients, making them both nourishing and satisfying.
-Some of my personal favorites include: leafy greens, cilantro, parsley, broccoli, cauliflower, cabbage, apples, berries, garlic, and ginger.
+J: Fresh foods, with lots of colors, are abundant in nutrients, making them both nourishing and satisfying.
+Some of my personal favorites include leafy greens, cilantro, parsley, broccoli, cauliflower, cabbage, apples, berries, garlic, and ginger.
 I like the idea of buying local and in season, to increase the freshness and nutrient density of my food.